SimpleLegal/pocket_protector/USER_GUIDE.md

 safely added by encrypting them with a key accessible only to Tom right now.

+But how did the secret get secured without requiring an authenticated user?

+### PocketProtector Secret Storage by Analogy

+The best analogy for PocketProtector's internal domain security mechanism comes from [the NaCl project](#), on top of which PocketProtector is implemented.

+Imagine you're a security-conscious community member, holding a letter you'd like a select few of your neighbors to read.

+You want them to securely read the notarized original, so they can be as sure of the authenticity as you are.
+A copy simply won't do.
+Because we can't make copies of the letter, how do we securely ensure only specific neighbors read it?

+One elegant solution is to put the letter in your own mailbox, and make copies of your mailbox key.
+Then, put a copy of the key (with instructions) into each of the neighbors' mailboxes.

+PocketProtector uses a cryptographic approach known as two-key encryption to implement this scheme.
+Every domain is a mailbox, and only key custodians assigned to that domain are neighbors with a key to that mailbox.

+Another advantage of PocketProtector's scheme is that you don't have to own the mailbox to put another letter in, just as we saw with our [Adding Secrets](#adding-secrets) scenario, above.
+Domains are community mailboxes, where only specific community members have access to the contents.

+Thus, PocketProtector provides read protection against leaks, unintentional or otherwise, while relying on repository management practices for write protection.
+Anyone with push rights to the repo can add a key.
+In our analogy, only people in the building can drop letters in the mailbox, but it's up to your team to control who can get into the building.

+## TODO

 One of PocketProtector's biggest features is its distributed design.
 Any action performed with PocketProtector only requires one set of credentials, if it requires credentials at all.
 This enables